tylert/freq-lists/README.rst

 etc.

 This information is intended purely for educational purposes.
-It is your responsibility to ensure that your equipment is behaving itself properly.
+It is your responsibility to ensure that you and your equipment are behaving themselves properly.

 References:
 [1]http://chirp.danplanet.com